urielssiboro/Bangkok-Airbnb-Listing-Analysis/README.md

 ---

-# 2.Problem Statement and Business Questions
+# 2. Problem Statement and Business Questions

-## .Problem Statement
+## Problem Statement

 The short-term rental market in Thailand—especially in tourism hubs like Bangkok—is experiencing rapid growth.
 Platforms such as Airbnb have opened opportunities for property owners and managers to reach a global audience.